 With any of the above experiences under your belt, your resume should be able to get you at least considered to be a writer’s assistant.

 But you’ll need at least one sample pilot / existing story / standout spec script of an existing television show to show the showrunner looking to hire you that you have potential as a TV writer.

 How do you impress in another field to become a TV writer?

 There are now many avenues for creatives to get their voice out there.
-You might write and produce your own feature film or an award-winning indie play.
+You might write and produce your feature film or an award-winning indie play.

-If you can generate enough interest in another creative field, you can use that interest to leverage interest from managers, producers, and creative executives – even from companies like Netflix.
+If you can generate enough interest in another creative field, you can use that interest to leverage attention from managers, producers, and creative executives – even from companies like Netflix.

 However, the way that big-time names get development deals is by being just that – big-time names.

 Audrey Knox at The Cartel says,